samyakpiya/promptbook/README.md

 ## File and Folder Structure

 - /components - for reusable components
-- /models - for MongoDB, mongoose database models
+- /models - for MongoDB, mongoose database models (model based on which the document of the user will be created)
 - /utils - for utility functions used throughout the application
 - .env - environment variables inside of which secure keys are stored